three6five/kvm-ovs/README.md

 for i in {1..4} ; do ./clone.sh demo$i -s ; done

 - test
-connect to the console of demo1 and ping 172.16.100.1 reboot demo2 or demo3.
-Pings should stop proving that traffic if following demo1->demo2->demo3->demo4
+1. connect to the console of demo1 and ping 172.16.100.1 (u: root p: skipper999)
+2. reboot demo2 or demo3.
+Pings should stop proving that traffic if following
+3. demo1->demo2->demo3->demo4

 clean-up demo

 for i in {1..4} ; do ./clone.sh demo$i -d ; done
+virsh net-destroy ovs-br1
+virsh net-undefine ovs-br1
 ```